Navigating Corporate Reputation Management in a Social Media World

-Proactive management.
 First, it’s important to stay ahead of crises before they happen.
 This means proactively monitoring your social media accounts, as well as review websites, news articles, and any other brand mentions.
 When customers ask questions or post negative reviews of your organization, be sure to respond in a way that de-escalates the situation.

 Proactive reputation management also means being ready for anything.
-Because social media crises spread and evolve quickly, it can be extremely helpful to have specific plans in place for each potential threat.
+Social media crises spread and evolve quickly, it can be extremely helpful to have specific plans in place for each potential threat.
 Before the next crisis, you can draft social media statements, create checklists or flowcharts, and ensure everyone has easy access to all relevant planning documents.

-Reactive management.
 The second half of the equation involves improving your reaction when crises do occur.
 This is the time to put all that preparation into action by ensuring your team works together and communicates throughout the crisis; completes each step of the appropriate response; and leverages techniques for ensuring a fast, effective resolution.
 Remember—social media crises move extremely quickly; it’s vital for your team to work efficiently to get out ahead of a crisis so that you can guide the story.

 As countless examples have shown, a company’s missteps on social media can have a profound impact on its corporate reputation.
-Now is the time for organizations like yours to take social media seriously and to effectively plan for the next digital crisis—before you find yourself trying to play catchup as your company’s name is dragged through the social media mud.
+Now is the time for organizations to take social media seriously and to effectively plan for the next digital crisis—before you find yourself trying to play catchup as your company’s name is dragged through the social media mud.